pinobatch/pently/docs/usage.md

 and patterns that you define.
 It should `.include "pentlyseq.inc"` to use the macros described below.
-For those familiar with Music Macro Language ([MML]) or [LilyPond], the distribution includes a processor for an MML-like music description language.
+For those familiar with Music Macro Language ([MML]) or [LilyPond], the distribution includes a processor for an MML-like music description language described in [pentlyas.md].
-(For more information, see [pentlyas.md].)

 [Dendy]: https://en.wikipedia.org/wiki/Dendy_(console)
 [MML]: http://www.nullsleep.com/treasure/mck_guide/